-When I couldn’t get more antibiotic and I still had tetanus symptoms (luckily I was able to keep the muscle contractions in my back away by being still) I took 12 to 15 of the 500 mg vitamin C with rose hips, the cheapest variety at Wal*Mart because I was in major poverty, with a mug of tea plus saltines and additional water, three times a day, adding up to about 18 to 23 grams a day.
+When I couldn’t get more antibiotic and still had tetanus symptoms (I was kept muscle contractions in my back away by being almost totally still) I took 12 to 15 of the 500 mg vitamin C with rose hips, the cheapest variety at Wal*Mart because I was in major poverty, with a mug of tea plus saltines and additional water, three times a day, adding up to about 18 to 23 grams a day.
 A gram is 1,000 mg.

 Helicobacter pylori (h.pylori) causes gastritis, peptic ulcers and gastric cancer.
 Half the world’s population has it but its mode of transmission is uncertain.
 It is shed in cathartic stools.
 Successful catharsis was defined as three or more loose or watery stools with a short interval between stools.
 Helicobacter pylori in cathartic stools 2003 Society for General Microbiology

 Once I’d shed the h.pylori my stomach acid production was normalized and I digested corn.
 I’m grateful to be freed from thinking about how h.pylori causes stomach cancer.

 Then a woman wrote to me who’d seen some things I’d posted on a homeopathic site, where people had been major rude, I forget why, maybe because they expected me to totally recover from having used homeopathics, and I didn’t.

 The woman wrote saying that a friend of hers had gotten tetanus and had been treated immediately, and was vastly better, but had some lingering problems.

 The woman was (and is) a herbalist, and was worried about me when I told her what I was still experiencing.
 She sent me a huge box of home grown oranges, grapefruits, kumquats, HUGE lemons, two jars of honey from their bees, a tiny bottle of Oil of Greek Oregano, and a small packet of propolis.